 St Hilda’s College, University of Oxford

 Jessica Lynn's seminar at the Centre for Family Research, University of Cambridge presented students and staff with a unique opportunity to learn from a transgender woman whose parental rights have been redacted under Texas state law.
 However, this seminar wasn't only about retelling the facts of a legal case.
 In fact, Jessica told her life story with great openness, warmth, and vigour: her seminar was both informative and impactful.
 Jessica is a highly impressive advocate of transgender rights, who remains sensitive to those stories and choices that do not align with her own, while offering an important insight into her personal experiences.
-It was a pleasure to attend the seminar, which served as a stark reminder of the role of the sociolegal sphere in determining patterns of parent-child relationships
+It was a pleasure to attend the seminar, which served as a stark reminder of the role of the sociolegal sphere in determining patterns of parent-child relationship

 Dr Sophie Zadeh